-Strategies employed by the various workforce development areas in the CCPR for employer engagement include help for individual local businesses, including small businesses, cooperation between areas when appropriate, and may include development of and participation in sector partnership activities.
-In addition, these efforts, both cooperative and individual, may also include:
+Strategies employed by the various workforce development areas in the CCPR for employer engagement include help for individual local businesses, including small businesses, cooperation between areas when

 - Business education events. - Intelligence on wage and labor force trends. - Partnerships with Economic Development entities and Chambers of Commerce. - Industry focus groups or panel discussions. - Assistance in developing registered apprenticeships. - Orientations for apprenticeship opportunities, and communications with staff serving job seekers on trends that can be shared during case management sessions. - Assistance through disaster and employment recovery grants, as allowable and appropriate.